nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 </div>

 Examples:
-* `find-project name/sculpture client/alice tag/personal start/yesterday end/tomorrow price/500 status/done` will find any project whose name contains `sculpture`, is linked to a client whose name contains `alice`, is tagged `personal`, has a price of $500, is done and has a deadline that falls between yesterday and tomorrow.
+* `find-project name/sculpture client/alice` will find any project whose name contains `sculpture` and is linked to a client whose name contains `alice`.
+* `find-project tag/personal start/yesterday end/tomorrow` will find any project that is tagged `personal`, has a price of $500, and has a deadline that falls between yesterday and tomorrow.
+* `find-project status/not done` will find any project that is not done, including overdue ones.

 ### Sorting all projects
 #### Format: `sort-project <option/Option>`

 Short form: `sp <o/OPTION>`

-Sorts all projects that exist in the ArB.
-Projects can be sorted via the given options in ascending order:
+Sorts all **currently visible** projects in ascending order by the specified option.
+The below options are accepted:
 * Name
 * Deadline
 * Price